courtneynreed/courtneynreed.github.io/_pages/bio.md

 Three questions that really motivate me currently:

- 1. How does digital technology augment and change action/interactions and impact existing human relationships?
+ 1. How does digital technology, espectially work with AI, augment and/or change action/interactions and existing human relationships?
- 2. How can/*should* we designate and identify technology’s role in interaction?
+ 2. How can/how *should* we designate and identify technology’s role in different scenarios, depending on the needs of stakeholders and applications?
- 3. How can we understand the dynamic roles of technology and people in the messiness of the world and our subjective experience?
+ 3. How can we understand these dynamic roles of technology and people in the messiness of the world and our subjective experience?

 I am especially interested in music technology and working with singers; I have incorporated much of my work into my own vocal practice.
 For me, the key aspects of interaction with technology are individual and come from our own unique backgrounds – with Feminist HCI at the core of my research, I aim to design and explore the relationships we have with technology while honoring subjective experience, the weirdness of bodies, and the messiness of learning and self-expression.